See the first game's character sheet for returning characters and/or characters referenced in audio logs and cutscenes.List

 - Obviously Evil: Lampshaded by Kelso; a mercenary company who dresses in dark colors and call themselves Black Tusk don't exactly do friendly.

-- Power Nullifier: They have access to throwable jammers that prevent you from using your skills until destroyed.
+- Power Nullifier: Their Medics have access to throwable jammers that prevent you from using your skills until destroyed.
+The Elite version even damages you directly!

 - Animal Motifs: One ECHO has him tell Odessa that his mother always likened him to a cockroach, thinking she meant how he's unkillable.
 Odessa wastes no time in using the other definition of "cockroach" to insult him.